Coherence and Entanglement in a Non-commutative Spacetime: Introduction

 \section{Introduction}

 Over the past few decades, significant theoretical efforts have been devoted to formulating a quantum theory of gravity.
 Various proposals have emerged, including string theory \cite{Polchinski:1998rq}, loop quantum gravity \cite{Ashtekar:2021kfp}, causal dynamical triangulation \cite{Loll:2019rdj}, and asymptotically safe gravity \cite{Eichhorn:2018yfc}, among others.
+Quantum gravity proposals suggest that, at a fundamental level, the mathematical description of spacetime should incorporate Planck scale corrections, and the existence of a fundamental length has been raised as trace of such kind of departure \cite{Hossenfelder:2012jw}.
+A way to formalize this physical effect is encoded in the concept of a non-commutative spacetime, since at a quantum level it signals to a fundamental limit in the localization of events, that complements the Heisenberg uncertainty principle.
+In this paper, we shall use the term {\it quantum spacetime} to refer to this kind of structure.

 One of the most intriguing aspects of these approaches is the possibility that Lorentz's symmetry may not be a fundamental symmetry of nature.
-At the Planck scale, this could imply either the absence of local equivalent frames or that Lorentz symmetry is an intermediate step toward a more fundamental symmetry.
+At the Planck scale, this could imply either the absence of local equivalent frames or that Lorentz symmetry is an intermediate step toward a more fundamental symmetry, which is a scenario that has been explored in astrophysics \cite{Addazi:2021xuf} and tabletop experiments like concerning optical clocks \cite{Hohensee:2013cya,Pruttivarasin:2014pja,Sanner:2018atx} and quantum optics \cite{Pikovski:2011zk}.
 The latter scenario suggests that the principle of relativity could be compatible with the existence of a fundamental length scale \cite{Amelino-Camelia:2000stu}, a possibility currently under experimental investigation \cite{Amelino-Camelia:2008aez,Addazi:2021xuf,AlvesBatista:2023wqm}.